• Preparing operating rooms for surgery

 • Maintaining a sterile operating room environment to prevent infection

-Many surgical techs who are passionate about clinical care decide to pursue their registered nursing license in order to take on additional patient care responsibilities and earn higher salaries.
+Many surgical techs who are passionate about clinical care decide to pursue their registered nursing license to take on additional patient care responsibilities and earn higher salaries.

 Differences Between Surgical Tech and RN Roles

 A surgical tech's duties are primarily confined to the operating room, helping prepare ORs and patients before and during surgery.
 A registered nurse's duties, however, extend beyond the operating room to include additional patient care tasks including, but not limited to, administering medications, monitoring a patient's vital signs during their hospital stays, providing emotional support and home care instructions, assisting with diagnostic tests and operating medical equipment.
-RNs may work in operating rooms alongside surgeons in addition to a large number of other healthcare settings, and take on leadership and supervisory duties that are unavailable to surgical techs.
+RNs may work in operating rooms alongside surgeons in addition to many other healthcare settings and take on leadership and supervisory duties that are unavailable to surgical techs.
 For example, RNs may oversee a team of licensed practical nurses and nursing assistants to ensure patient needs are met.

 Why Should a Surgical Tech Pursue an RN Degree?

-There are several reasons a surgical tech may want to consider becoming an RN.
+A surgical tech may want to consider becoming an RN for several reasons.
 One primary reason for many is the increase in career opportunities afforded to RNs compared with surgical techs.
-RNs can work in a variety of healthcare settings, including private practice doctor's offices, outpatient care facilities and various areas of hospitals, whereas surgical techs work exclusively in operating rooms and surgical centers.
+RNs can work in various healthcare settings, including private practice doctor's offices, outpatient care facilities, and various hospital areas, whereas surgical techs work exclusively in operating rooms and surgical centers.
 Surgical techs who want to become registered nurses to expand their scope of practice in operating rooms can choose from many surgical RN specializations, including OR nursing, CVOR nursing, medical-surgical nursing, and more.
-However, RNs may specialize in a number of areas of healthcare beyond surgical care, which may be interesting to a surgical tech looking to experience patient care outside of an operating room.
+However, RNs may specialize in several areas of healthcare beyond surgical care, which may be attractive to a surgical tech looking to experience patient care outside of an operating room.

 In addition, RNs earn higher salaries on average than surgical techs.
-According to the BLS, registered nurses on average earned more than $71,000 per year in 2018, compared with $47,000 per year for surgical techs.
-Individual salary levels can fluctuate depending on professional experience and specialty area, but in general registered nurses earn higher salaries commensurate with their wider range of duties.
+According to the BLS, registered nurses, on average, earned more than $71,000 per year in 2018, compared with $47,000 per year for surgical techs.
+Individual salary levels can fluctuate depending on professional experience and specialty area, but generally, registered nurses earn higher salaries commensurate with their more comprehensive range of duties.

 How Does a Surgical Tech Become an RN?

-There are no direct Surgical Tech to RN bridge programs available that create a clear pathway to RN licensing for surgical techs.
-However, in some cases, surgical tech course credits may transfer toward a nursing degree as there is some overlap in curriculum in the areas of anatomy, physiology and nursing care.
-Whether credits transfer and how many are accepted, will depend on your school, so it's a good idea to discuss this with your nursing school of choice before applying.
+No direct Surgical Tech to RN bridge programs are available that create a clear pathway to RN licensing for surgical techs.
+However, in some cases, surgical tech course credits may transfer toward a nursing degree as there is some overlap in the anatomy, physiology, and nursing care curriculum.
+Whether credits transfer and how many are accepted depends on your school, so it's a good idea to discuss this with your nursing school before applying.

 Surgical Tech to ADN Pathway

-The fastest route to a new career as an RN is by earning an associate's degree in nursing (ADN), which generally takes two to three years to complete depending on the school.
-ADN programs require a high school diploma or GED as prerequisites and are offered at many community colleges and vocational schools.
-In addition to classroom instruction, students will also complete hands-on clinical experience in order to earn their degree.
-In some cases, schools may accept surgical tech coursework toward earning the associate's degree.
+The fastest route to a new RN career is earning an associate's degree in nursing (ADN), which generally takes two to three years to complete, depending on the school.
+ADN programs require a high school diploma or GED as a prerequisite and are offered at many community colleges and vocational schools.
+In addition to classroom instruction, students will complete hands-on clinical experience to earn their degree.
+Schools may sometimes accept surgical tech coursework toward earning an associate's degree.
 It is a good idea to ask in advance if an RN program will accept past coursework before applying.

 Surgical Tech to BSN Pathway